 Further, the Judaean nation also observed the weekly Sabbath, which fell upon the 16th of that month.
 Therefore, there were no stores open from the afternoon of the 14th until after sundown Saturday evening, at the close of the weekly Sabbath.

-This evidence shows us that in the last hour of the 14th of Abib the two Mariams saw where Yahushua’s body was laid.
-With the tomb being closed by Joseph and Nicodemus, the women returned to where they were staying, which would have been towards or very near sunset.
+This evidence shows us that the two Marys saw where Yahushua’s body lay in the last hour of the 14th of Abib.
+Then, with the tomb being closed by Joseph and Nicodemus, the women returned to where they were staying, which would have been toward or very near sunset.

 At some point after sunset, when the weekly Sabbath was over, these women went to a store and bought more aromatics so that they could complete their mission.
 Then late in the night, at early pre-dawn on the first day of the week, they went to the tomb.